dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 | `d<var_i>__d<var_j>_i` | `math_expr` | Self-domain jacobian entries |
 | `d<var_i>__d<var_j>_o` | `math_expr` | Cross-domain jacobian entries |

-Now, since in most cases these jacobians are zero, that case is assumed by default and there is only need to specify the non-zero entries.
+Now, since in most cases these jacobians are zero, there is only need to specify the non-zero entries.
+The rest will be assumed to be zero.

 :::tip Example
 Following the example for the outflow, its jacobian would be